the-senior-dev/yt_live_coding_promisify/README.md

 - How are promises treated by the event loop in comparison to callbacks?
 - Why is `error` the first argument in Node.js callbacks?
 - What is the impact of using `Promises` in terms of performance?

+---

+Made with ❤️ by theSeniorDev in Berlin